Chevauchée

 A chevauchée ([ʃəvoʃe], "promenade" or "horse charge", depending on context) was a raiding method of medieval warfare for weakening the enemy, primarily by burning and pillaging enemy territory in order to reduce the productivity of a region, in addition to siege warfare most often as part of wars of conquest but occasionally as a punitive raid.
 The use of the chevauchée declined at the end of the 14th century as the focus of warfare turned to sieges.
 It is conceptually similar to the scorched earth strategies used in modern warfare.

-In the Iberian peninsula, this type of raid was usually called a cabalgada (older spelling: cavalgada).
+In Spain, this type of raid was usually called a cabalgada (older spelling: cavalgada).
 The Ghazi razzia is also considered similar in purpose.

 The chevauchée could be used as a way of forcing an enemy to fight, or as a means of discrediting the enemy's government and detaching his subjects from their loyalty.
 This usually caused a massive flight of refugees to fortified towns and castles, which would be untouched by the chevauchée.

 Early uses

 The chevauchée has gained recognition for its use during the Hundred Years' War between the Kingdom of England and the Kingdom of France.
 It was not a new tactic and had been used many times before; for example, William the Conqueror had used the tactic before the Battle of Hastings to encourage Harold to engage in a battle.
-The difference was that during the Hundred Years War the tactic was used more frequently, on a larger scale and more systematically than before.
+The difference was that during the Hundred Years' War the tactic was used more frequently, on a larger scale and more systematically than before.

 The English used the chevauchée in lieu of a larger standing army, and it was carried out primarily by small groups of mounted soldiers, rarely more than a few thousand men.
 This was the characteristic English strategy in the 1340s and 1350s after first being used by the forces of Edward III of England in the Second War of Scottish Independence.
 In part because of these tactics, the French were forced into the battle of Crécy.

-The tactic focused on undermining the enemy government's authority and destroy his resources by focusing on taking hostages and other material goods rather than engaging in large scale military battles.
+The focus was on undermining the enemy government's authority and destroying its resources by taking hostages and other material goods rather than engaging in large-scale military battles.

 In medieval Bedouin culture, ghazwa was a form of limited warfare verging on brigandage that avoided head-on confrontations and instead emphasized raiding and looting.
 The Umayyad-period poet al-Kutami wrote the oft-quoted verses: "Our business is to make raids on the enemy, on our neighbor and our own brother, in the event we find none to raid but a brother."
 William Montgomery Watt hypothesized that Muhammad found it useful to divert this continuous internecine warfare toward non-Muslims, making it the basis of the Islamic holy war.
 As a form of warfare, the razzia was then mimicked by the Christian states of Iberia in their relations with the taifa states.